squarism/squarism.github.io/_posts/2017-05-23-gb-project-example.markdown

 ## Larger Gb Example

 Let's split out every function into a file to make the project very easy to navigate.
 Intuition should drive file search.
-Add and subtract will go in functions.go.
+Add and subtract will go in their own files.
 We'll add the concept of a tape to display information that will also have the opportunity to save state that will make the memory feature more realistic to how physical calculators work.